Jasleen8801/Snapfolio-API/README.md

     - Create a Notion integration and keep it public
     - Setup the template page and it to the integration
     - Setup the authorization URL and other variables in the `.env` file

+7. Setup Github

+    - Create a Github Account if you don't have one
+    - Generate a Personal Access Token by going to Settings > Developer Settings > Personal Access Tokens
+    - Give it atleast "gist" scope
+    - Copy and paste the token in the `.env` file

 ## Run the API